-Chairman (Acting): Bridget Bollard chairperson@galhs.org.uk
+Chairman Bridget Bollard chairperson@galhs.org.uk

 Secretary: Caroline Meller secretary@galhs.org.uk